 Melissa Morgan, IBCLC, RLC, LE, is an internationally board certified, registered lactation consultant and lactation educator.
 Her philosophy for lactation practice focuses on helping families understand what is biologically normal throughout pregnancy, birth, breastfeeding, and parenthood.
 When help for breastfeeding is needed, Melissa will work with families to make personalized plans to meet their individual needs.

-She has three children of her own, all of whom were exclusively breastfed until about age two, and lives in Eastern Washington where she enjoys berry picking, knitting, yoga, and snowshoeing.
+She has three children of her own, all of whom were exclusively breastfed until about age two, and lives in Eastern Washington where she enjoys berry picking, knitting, yoga (teaching and practicing), and snowshoeing.